nzamani/ui5-nabi-m/README.md

 ## Getting started

-1. Install node.js (get it from [nodejs.org](http://nodejs.org/)).
+1. Install [node.js](http://nodejs.org/) (make sure to choose the LTS version, i.e. v6.11.2 LTS)
- * If working behind a proxy, you need to configure it properly (HTTP_PROXY / HTTPS_PROXY / NO_PROXY environment variables)
+    * If working behind a proxy, you need to configure it properly (see [Developing UI5](https://github.com/SAP/openui5/blob/master/docs/developing.md) for details)

+1. Install [git](https://git-scm.com/) if you haven't

-2. Clone the repository and navigate into it
+1. Clone the repository and navigate into it
 ```sh
 git clone https://github.com/nzamani/ui5-nabi-m
 cd ui5-nabi-m
 ```
-3. Install all npm dependencies (also installs all bower dependencies)
+1. Install all npm dependencies (also installs all bower dependencies)
 ```sh
 npm install
 ```

-4. Run npm start to lint, build and run a local server (have a look into `Gruntfile.js` to see all the tasks).
+1. Run npm start to lint, build and run a local server (have a look into `Gruntfile.js` to see all the tasks).
 ```sh
 npm start
 ```

-5. Open a test page in your browser:
+1. Open a test page in your browser:
 - [http://localhost:8080/test-resources/nabi/m/PDFViewer.html](http://localhost:8080/test-resources/nabi/m/PDFViewer.html)
 - [http://localhost:8080/test-resources/nabi/m/ImageFileUploader.html](http://localhost:8080/test-resources/nabi/m/ImageFileUploader.html)